Gaston DA: Ex-trooper’s resignation affecting court cases

 GASTONIA, N.C.
 (QUEEN CITY NEWS) – The Gaston County District Attorney said a trooper’s resignation has led to dismissals of some of the cases on their docket.

-Salyer, who was later assigned to Union County, resigned his position after the arrest in December.
-Charlotte-Mecklenburg Police said the case involving him stems from an incident at the Comfort Inn on Westpark Drive in the early morning hours of December 23, 2022.
+Salyer, who was later assigned to Union County, resigned after the December arrest.
+Charlotte-Mecklenburg Police said the case involving him stems from an incident at the Comfort Inn on Westpark Drive in the early morning of Dec.
+23, 2022.

-Gaston County District Attorney Travis Page told Queen City News that, “we are not prosecuting any of Salyer’s cases unless we can prove them through alternative witnesses.”
+Gaston County District Attorney Travis Page told Queen City News, “we are not prosecuting any of Salyer’s cases unless we can prove them through alternative witnesses.”